swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 3. Move all of the files within `data` to the `cleaneddata` directory

-4. Rename all of the files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.txt.txt`

 Hint: If you make a mistake and need to start over just do the
 following: